Q & A

 Q: How do you select the names of your characters?

 A: A variety of ways.
 Sometimes the name just comes to me, other times I use the name generator in Scrivener (my book writing software).
-As I mentioned before, I'll use the name of my enemies, but with a twist or change.
+As I mentioned before, I'll use the name of a real-life adversary, but with a twist or change.
 It wouldn't do to call them out directly.
 The one exception to this would be if I told someone I wanted to put them in my book and kill them off creatively and they said "yes, do it" in which case it is on like Donkey Kong.
 Lastly, I sometimes add a humorous twist.
 For example, Lila Benoit, the protagonist in Hired Gun and Broken Code (and also Code on Fire, but that hasn't been written yet).
 Her last name is pronounced "ben-wah" like those balls you put up your cooch to strengthen your muscles.
 Not that I've owned any such balls or claim to know anything about such shenanigans, but there you go.

 Q: If you had to do something differently as a child or teenager to become a better writer as an adult, what would you do?